Freedom in Failing: Intro to clowning (1 day Workshop)

 This workshop is suitable for beginners and experienced performers.

-"Dan creates a beautifully playful and safe environment and allows the participant to learn at their own speed."
+"Dan creates a beautifully playful and safe environment"

 Stephen Sobal, Artistic Director of All In Theatre.

 "The workshop was exhilarating and fun.
-Whether it is clowning or public speaking, Dan will help you seek the play and the truth in what you do"
+Whether it is clowning or indeed any kind of performance, Dan will help you seek the play and the truth in what you do"

 Andrea Spisto, Infinite Experience Arts Company